rust-lang/rust-memory-model/specification/terms.md

 A `Use` vexpr, applied to a lexpr that evaluates to an object, will evaluate to a value (see §4) that is equivalent to the memory of the object, interpreted as the type of the vexpr.

-A write to an object will set the memory of that object equivalent to the value of the write, without the interpretation of typing.
+A write to an object will set the memory of that object equivalent to the value of the write.
 (XXX: padding on assignment).

 ### §3.2 Allocation.